discue/paddle-integration-firestore/README.md

 - validate webhook content.
 Use and register [paddle-webhook-validator](https://github.com/discue/paddle-webhook-validator) in your application to validate webhooks before storing them.
 - provide a component or methods to query payment-related information.

-The module stores payment-related information in aollection of the target application like e.g. `api-clients`, or `api-users` and expects the application to read this information anyhow for every request.
-Therefore, no extra costly read is required.

 ## Installation
 ```bash
 npm install @discue/paddle-integration-firestore